 03. Scan Away

 Now, it's time to fill your new system with your files.
 You can open your file drawer and start at the front, organizing, tagging and moving as you go.
 Or you can take out all your files and organize them into piles based on where they'll be scanned in.
-When we decided to go paperless we spent two hours organizing all our files and taking that time to throw away any files that we no longer needed (that manual to the vacuum we tossed 2 years ago, or a long expired coupon for Target).
+When we decided to go paperless we spent two hours organizing all our files and taking that time to throw away any files that we no longer needed.
 Whatever you choose, break it up into time chunks.
 It'll make it easier to get everything done without overwhelming you.

 04. Staying On Track